hoanggiang063/weatherdemo/README.md

 - Json parser: Gson
 - Cache: Using SqlCipher
 - Multi-thread: Kotlin Coroutine
-- Testing: Mockito
+- Testing: Mockito for Unit Test, espresso and mockK for UI test
 - DAO: Room
 - Observer data: LiveData
-- Decompile apk and rooted detection: Dexprotector
+- Decompile apk and rooted detection: using code and proguard

 ## How to run?
 ### Please run below commands: